Vivance-Shyaka/Disastertracking_db_PLSQL_CapstonProject/README.md

 ---

 ## 🔄 Procedures, Functions & Cursors
+I created a procedure (Get_Teams_By_Disaster) that:
+- Takes a disaster ID
+- Loops through all assigned teams
+- Outputs their names and status
+- Includes exception handling for safety
+**Why it matters:** Procedures encapsulate logic for reuse, reduce redundancy, and improve clarity.
 ### Procedure: Get Teams by Disaster
 ```sql
 CREATE OR REPLACE PROCEDURE Get_Teams_By_Disaster (p_disaster_id IN NUMBER) IS